Bordj Bou Arréridj Province: Relief

-The altitude varies between 302 m and 1885 m.
+The altitude varies between 302 m and 1,885 m.

 Climate

 The province is characterized by semi-dry continental climate that offers warm temperatures in summer and very cold in winter, among the lowest in Algeria.
 The annual rainfall is 300 to 700 mm.
 It's also known by the heavy snowfall, especially in the north, leading to the interruption of the roads and the difficulty in traffic especially on the National Road No. 05.

 Hydrography

-The wilaya of Bordj Bou Arreridj has many water sources; it recorded the presence of natural spas, whose waters come with healing powers.
+The wilaya of Bordj Bou Arréridj has many water sources; it recorded the presence of natural spas.
 The most known is Hammam Al Biban in the west which has been renovated, and Hamam Al Ibaynan in the north.
 The main rivers flowing through the wilaya are Oued Bousselam and Oued el Ksoub in the south of the wilaya.

 History

 The wilaya has experienced various civilizations.
-The Romans, who left numerous traces, the Vandals, the Hammadids, the Almohads, but also the Ottomans and finally the French conquered the area and eventually settled there mainly because of its fertile land.
+The Romans, who left numerous traces, the Vandals, the Hammadids, and the Almohads, but also the Ottomans and finally the French, conquered the area and eventually settled there mainly because of its fertile land.

-Mohamed El Mokrani, a historical figure, distinguished himself during the colonial period for having rebelled, with the support of local residents against the French presence.
-This revolt, known as the Mokrani Revolt, was followed by severe repression, which led to the execution and many deportations to New Caledonia, where an Algerian community still exists today, and the sequestration of the best land, delivered to European settlers.
+Mohamed El Mokrani, a historical figure, rebelled during the colonial period with the support of local residents against the French presence.
+This revolt, known as the Mokrani Revolt, was followed by severe repression, which led to the execution and many deportations to New Caledonia, where an Algerian community still exists today, and the sequestration of the best land for to European settlers.

-During the war of Algeria, Bordj Bou Arreridj was part of the wilaya III (Kabylie), and Bordj Ghedir, in the south of the wilaya, was the site of many battles during the war in Algeria.
+During the Algerian War, Bordj Bou Arréridj was part of the wilaya III (Kabylie), and Bordj Ghedir, in the south of the wilaya, was the site of many battles during the war in Algeria.

 The province was created from Sétif Province in 1984.